 - An amendment to the North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to add the DC1 zone to include solar farm use (submitted in early 2018)

 - In support of the Land Development Application (LDA), EPCOR also submitted a Site Location Analysis and Justification Study which addresses the institutional, environmental, social, and financial aspects of the project.

 The LDA review and update process is complete based on feedback we have received from the City of Edmonton.
-On Monday, October 19, Edmonton City Council approved the rezoning of EPCOR-owned land for the E.L.
-Smith solar farm project.
+On Monday, October 19, Edmonton City Council approved the rezoning of EPCOR-owned land for the solar project.
 The project now has all provincial and regulatory approvals to proceed.
 For more information,

 read our statement.